Physics-informed, Generative Adversarial Design of Funicular Shells: Results

 The latent manifold representation of the features taken from the penultimate layer of the discriminator $D_{\text{shell}}$ is represented in Fig \ref{fig:kpca}.
 The first plot provides a global overview of the feature distributions of both real and generated samples over the latent manifold, while the second and third plots depict only the distributions corresponding to the real and generated samples, respectively.
 In both cases, the colour of each point in the latent space is associated with the average membrane factor $\bar{m_f}$ of the corresponding sample.

 The results show that ground-truth features are densely packed across two petal-shaped clusters in the manifold, essentially grouping the training data into two categories: shells with low average membrane factor ($\bar{m}_{{f}}<0.6$ approx.) and shells with high membrane factors ($\bar{m}_{{f}}<0.6$ approx.).
 The features corresponding to generated samples are distributed towards the lower petal and along the space between the main clusters.
 Moreover, those features appear to be continuously spread out in space and do not show major signs of clustering, allowing to conclude the AD-DCGAN model does not suffer from mode collapse.
 By interpolating between both regions of the latent space the AD-DCGAN model shows a good capacity to generate new types of geometries, not seen in the training data.
 Additionally, the results clearly show the effect of the inductive bias introduced by the auxiliary discriminator $D_{\text{aux}}$ towards obtaining samples with higher average membrane factor.
+This is also supported by the histogram from Fig. \ref{fig:hist_mf}, which effectively shows the membrane factor distribution for generated samples skewed towards higher values, compared to the real data that encompasses a wider range of membrane factors.